mattermost/mattermost-developer-documentation/site/content/extend/plugins/community_process.md

 ---

-Getting your plugin onto community.mattermost.com is a valuable source of feedback.
+Getting your plugin onto our community server https://community.mattermost.com is a valuable source of feedback.
+Weather you are a Core Commiter or anyone from the community, we want you to get feedback to improve your plugin.
 However we must ensure that our community server remains stable for everyone.
 This document outlines the process of getting your plugin onto the community server.
 In the future, some of these steps will be required to get your plugin into the integrations marketplace (TBD).
 When you are ready to have your plugin start this process, ask in the ~Toolkit channel on the community server.
+The PM, or somone else from the integrations team will help you start the process.

 ## Checklist